cryptocoinjs/cryptocoinjs.com/markdown/about/contributing.md

 ### Semicolons

+No.

-Gotta have them.
-I hate them and think that they're superfluous.
-If it's good enough for the maintainer of Node.js (Isaac S), Thomas Fuchs, and Jacob Thorton (Fat) creator of Bootstrap to skip them, then so should you.
-HOWEVER, it's the predominant opinion of the JavaScript community that you should use them and to write code in a team, you should probably use them.
-So, we'll use them here too unless we can get agreement of everyone not to use them - I don't see that happening.
+If it's good enough for the old maintainer of Node.js (Isaac S), Thomas Fuchs, and Jacob Thorton (Fat) creator of Bootstrap to skip them, and BitcoinJS, to skip them, then we'll skip them too.

 Further reading:
 - http://wordsbyf.at/2011/10/31/i-dont-write-javascript/